cwang360/multicore-cache/README.md

 Trace-driven simulation for cache coherence protocols
 ### Snoopy (bus-based) coherence protocols
 Blue arrows are transitions driven by local (CPU) input, while red arrows are transitions driven by messages snooped from the bus.
 Bus message-triggered transitions not shown do not change state.
 - **MSI [implemented]**: Simple coherence protocol for write-back caches, with modified, shared, and invalid states.
+A dirty cache block is also written back to memory whenever the data is put on the bus due to another cache requesting it.
     ![MSI state diagram](diagrams/MSI.png)
 - **MESI [in progress]**: MSI with an addition of "Exclusive" state, when an invalid block receives a local read, and no other cache contains the block.
 The advantage of this is fewer bus transactions/invalidations since the exclusive block can be modified without invalidating the block in other caches.
 Based on the [Illinois protocol](https://dl.acm.org/doi/10.1145/800015.808204).
     ![MESI state diagram](diagrams/MESI.png)